WaillyMohamed/AED/README.md

 - Enos Odigie

 What each member did:
-Is this ok for the readme:

-What each member did:
 #### Chigo:
 - Designed the graphical user interface (GUI), aed step progression & visual indicator
 - Orchestrated the program flow aligning it with the project specifications.